The-AI-Alliance/trust-safety-evals/docs/ref-stack/ref-stack.markdown

 pip install -e .
 ```

-TODO: Fast example using one or more `unitxt` evaluators.
+TODO: Add a "fast" example using one or more `unitxt` evaluators.

-For other examples, see the `lm-evaluation-harness` [README](https://github.com/EleutherAI/lm-evaluation-harness){:target="lm-repo"}.
+The `lm-evaluation-harness` [README](https://github.com/EleutherAI/lm-evaluation-harness){:target="lm-repo"} have other examples and other ways to run evaluations in different deployment scenarios.